 VetsWork

-VetsWork is an eleven month career development internship program for military veterans interested in the natural resources management, public lands, and environment sector.
-VetsWork participants are placed at local, state, and federal land management agencies such as the U.S. Forest Service where they provide project support while learning about various career paths.
+VetsWork is a career development internship program for military veterans interested in the natural resources management, public lands, and environment sector.
+VetsWork participants are placed at local, state, and federal land management agencies such as the U.S. Forest Service, U.S Fish & Wildlife Service, and NOAA where they provide project support while learning about various career paths.

 VetsWork Is Many Things